rubin-dp0/delegate-contributions-dp02/cmdline_custom_coadd/cmdline_solutions.md

 **Solution**:

-Let's start out by looking at the pipeline definition for `step3`, which is the chunk of the overall pipeline from which we subselected the `makeWarp` and `assembleCoadd` tasks to run in the DP0.2 command line custom coadd tutorial.
-To do this, we run pipetask build using the relevant pipeline definition YAML file and additionally specifying `#step3` in the URI:
+Let's start out by looking at the pipeline definition for `step3`, which is the chunk of the overall pipeline from which you subselected the `makeWarp` and `assembleCoadd` tasks to run in the DP0.2 command line custom coadd tutorial.
+To do this, run pipetask build using the relevant pipeline definition YAML file and additionally specifying `#step3` in the URI:

 ```
 pipetask build -p $DRP_PIPE_DIR/pipelines/LSSTCam-imSim/DRP-test-med-1.yaml#step3 --show pipeline